nemerjit/nmep-hw2/WORKSHEET.md

 PyTorch models inherit from the torch.nn.Module class.
 The functions needed to implement PyTorch models are: __init__() and forward().

 ## How many layers does our implementation of LeNet have?
 How many parameters does it have? (hint: to count the number of parameters, you might want to run the code)
-Our implementation of LeNet has 11 layers (6 feature extracting layers, and 5 classifier layers).
+The implementation of LeNet has 11 layers (6 feature extracting layers, and 5 classifier layers).